Cotswold Way - 8 Days & 7 Nights

-Please be prepared by packing all necessary items, for example, proper rain gear (jacket and pants), sun hat, sunscreen.
-Your information pack has a detailed equipment list which includes standard hiking/cycling gear such as good hiking boots or shoes, warm and waterproof clothes for the cooler months and lightweight clothing for summer, and a day pack.
+Please be prepared by packing all necessary items, for example, proper rain gear (jacket and trousers), sun hat, sunscreen.
+Your information pack has a detailed equipment list which includes standard walking/cycling gear such as good walking boots or shoes, warm and waterproof clothes for the cooler months and lightweight clothing for summer, and a day pack.

 It is a requirement of booking this tour with Macs Adventure that you have suitable travel insurance which covers you for the activity and emergency evacuation and hospital care.

 The Cotswolds are world-famous for bustling market towns, beautiful villages, and stunning countryside.
 This short feature follows Mark and Sonia who spent their 30th wedding anniversary walking on a Macs Adventure walking tour in the Cotswolds.

 Walking10 Frequently Asked Questions About Walking in the Cotswolds3 Min Read16 February 2018